JuliaGraphics/Luxor.jl/docs/src/example/moreexamples.md

 This example generates about 650,000 paths, which is why it’s better to target PNG rather than SVG or PDF for this example.
-Also for speed, the “dots” are actually simple paths, which are slightly quicker to draw than circles or polygons.
+Also for speed, the “dots” are actually simple square paths, which are slightly quicker to draw than circles or polygons.

 ## More animations